norcams/docs-enduser/docs/terraform-part1.rst

   $ **mkdir ~/tf-project**

-We then create the initial Terraform file as outlined in the previous section, and we'll call it **basic.tf**:
+We then create the initial Terraform :ref:`basic-tf` file as outlined in the previous section, and we'll call it **basic.tf**.
+This file can be :download:`downloaded here <downloads/basic.tf>`.
+Our Terraform directory should now contain only this file:

 .. parsed-literal::